mohit-marathe/zetajs/docs/start.md

 - `zetajs.mainPort` is used for [communication between threads](#communication-between-threads).

 See [The zetajs UNO Mapping](uno.md) for further documentation of the mapping between zetajs and UNO.
+Whenver a value of UNO type `ANY` is returned from zetajs, the unwrapped repsresentation will be used.
+However, for situations that need to preserve the exact contained type of a returned value of UNO type `ANY`, each zetajs representation of a UNO object has a `$precise` property.
+For UNO calls made through such a `$precise` property, whenever a value of UNO type `ANY` is returned, the wrapped repsresentation will be used.

 ## Communication Between Threads